edbratt/test-document-text/README.md

 Source-code from the examples is available in [this repository](https://github.com/edbratt/test-document-examples)

 If you wish to contribute to this documentation, please see the [Contributing](CONTRIBUTING.md) page.

+If you encounter any mistakes or find problems with this documentation, please log into GitHub file an [Issue](https://github.com/edbratt/test-document-text/issues).